Welcome to the High Metabolic Clinic's

 1. LEARN: To effectively treat Obesity and manage your weight longterm, it's important that you have an evidence-based understanding of what Obesity actually is.

-To learn more about Obesity and how it should be treated as a medical condition, please listen to Dr. Sasha High's 5-Part Series called Rethinking Obesity on the High on Life Podcast.
+To learn more about Obesity and how it should be treated as a medical condition, please listen to Dr. Sasha High's 5-Part Series called Rethinking Obesity on The Obesity Doctor Podcast.
 Listen by clicking the links below:

 2. WATCH: Watch the 60-minute video by Dr. High that explains physiology in the brain and the role for obesity medications.
 The video is found lower down on this webpage.